 Paprika is loaded with carotenoids (what provides the rich deep red color), lutein, vitamins A and E, and iron.
 It’s best stored in a cool dry place.

 There are three layers to this bold and beautiful cake.
-Each section has is infused with paprika and has it’s own role in this cake.
-They all seem to melt into one another, entangled with deep chocolate, paprika, mango and spices.
+Each layer is infused with paprika and has its own textured and flavor role in this cake.
+They all seem to melt into one another, each entangled with the deep chocolate, paprika, mango, and spices.

 The bottom or first layer is like a delicious chocolate brownie.
-Made with nuts, cacao powder, and assorted spices and sweeteners, this layer sets the stage for the other two creamier layers.
+Made from nuts, cacao powder, and assorted spices and sweeteners, this layer sets the stage for the other two less dense layers.

-The second layer is a combination of the chocolate brownie mixed with fresh mango and more spices.
+The second layer is a combination of the chocolate brownie mixed with fresh mango and additional spices.
 It literally oozes with deep tropical flavors and texture.

-The top layer is a smooth and creamy mango frosting, almost like thick sweet spicy mango pudding.
-It’s refreshing and succulent; perfect for balancing out the rich chocolate layers and adding melt-in-your-mouth sensations.
-I simply never go wrong with mango Mango Coconut Cannoli.
+The top or final layer is a smooth and creamy mango frosting, almost like thick sweet spiced mango pudding.
+It’s refreshing and succulent; perfect for balancing out the deep chocolate layers while adding a smooth melt-in-your-mouth sensation.
+You simply can’t go wrong with mango Mango Coconut Cannoli.

-I lavished my cake with the mango frosting and then garnished with paprika-coated dried mango slices.
-When the cake was cut and served, a slew of adjectives flowed from busy mouths.
+I lavished my cake with the frosting and then garnished with paprika-coated dried mango slices.
+When the cake was cut and served, a slew of adjectives flowed.
 Spicy, rich, so chocolatey and intense all over; even in the frosting.
 It was a an experience, not a cake.
 Shouldn’t all meals be an experience?

 The slices disappeared so quickly I didn’t even realize how many there were.
 Eight I think.
-Everyone had been impatiently waiting for the last swipe of my frosting knife so a sense of urgency was in the air.
+Everyone had been patiently waiting for the last swipe of my frosting knife so a sense of anticipation had been in the air.
 Mango, spices, chocolate..what’s not to love?
 Food can be such a delicious adventure.

-The cake isn’t hard to make since there’s no baking or dehydration involved.
-It took me about an hour from start to finish (not including the setting time) after which the cake was ready to serve.
+This cake is easily to make.
+And best of all there’s no baking or even dehydration involved.
+It took about an hour from start to finish (not including the setting time) after which the cake was ready to serve.
 By the way, did I fail to mention that this cake is also extremely healthy?
 The ingredient list reads like a health tonic formula including the star nutrient performer, paprika.
-But it’s in the taste department that this extravagant cake really excels.
+But it’s in the taste department where this extravagant cake really excels.
 I hope you enjoy it.